Medically reviewed by Drugs.com. Last updated on Feb 15, 2021.

 Patients with Renal Impairment

-JUVISYNC is not recommended in patients with moderate or severe renal impairment or ESRD.
-JUVISYNC can be used in patients with normal renal function or mild renal impairment (creatinine clearance [CrCl] ≥50 mL/min, approximately corresponding to serum creatinine levels of ≤1.7 mg/dL in men and ≤1.5 mg/dL in women).
+JUVISYNC is not recommended in patients with severe renal impairment or ESRD.
+JUVISYNC can be used in patients with normal renal function or mild renal impairment (creatinine clearance [CrCl] greater than or equal to 50 mL/min, approximately corresponding to serum creatinine levels of less than or equal to 1.7 mg/dL in men and less than or equal to 1.5 mg/dL in women), without adjustment of the sitagliptin dose.
 Because simvastatin does not undergo significant renal excretion, modification of the dose of the simvastatin component should not be necessary in patients with mild renal impairment.

 Assessment of renal function is recommended prior to initiation of JUVISYNC and periodically thereafter.
 Creatinine clearance can be estimated from serum creatinine using the Cockcroft-Gault formula.
 [See Warnings and Precautions (5.4); Clinical Pharmacology (12.3).]
 There have been postmarketing reports of worsening renal function in patients with renal impairment treated with sitagliptin, some of whom were prescribed inappropriate doses of sitagliptin.